getify/You-Dont-Know-JS/up & going/ch1.md

 }
 ```

-The `if` statement requires an expression in between the `( )` parentheses that can be treated as either `true` or `false`.
-In this program, we provided the expression `amount < BANK_ACCOUNT_BALANCE`, which indeed will either evaluate to `true` or `false` depending on the amount in our bank account.
-If `true`, we'll print out `"Sure!"` and add the `9.99` to our `amount` variable.
-Otherwise, the `else` clause says we'll just politely respond with `"No, thanks."`.
+Here, if `amount < bank_balance` is `true`, we'll print out `"I'll take the accessory!"` and add the `9.99` to our `amount` variable.
+Otherwise, the `else` clause says we'll just politely respond with `"No, thanks."` and leave `amount` unchanged.

-As we mentioned earlier, values which aren't already of an expected type are often coerced to that type.
+As we discussed in "Values & Types", values which aren't already of an expected type are often coerced to that type.
 The `if` statement expects a `boolean`, but if you pass it something that's not already `boolean`, coercion will occur.

-Certain values in JavaScript are considered "falsy" if when asked to coerce to a `boolean`, they become `false` -- they include values like `0` and `""`.
-Other values are called "truthy" because when asked to coerce to a `boolean`, they become `true` -- they include values like `99.99` and `"free"`.
+Certain values in JavaScript are considered "falsy" if when asked to coerce to a `boolean`, they become `false` -- these include values like `0` and `""`.
+Other values are called "truthy" because when asked to coerce to a `boolean` they become `true` -- these include values like `99.99` and `"free"`.

-Conditionals exist in other forms, too.
-For example, the `switch` statement is like a short-hand for a series of `if..else` statements.
-Loops (covered in the next section) use a conditional to determine if the loop should keep going or stop.
+*Conditionals* exist in other forms, too.
+For example, the `switch` statement is like a short-hand for a series of `if..else` statements (see Chapter 2).
+Loops (see "Loops") use a *conditional* to determine if the loop should keep going or stop.

-**Note:** For more information about the coercions that can occur implicitly in conditionals' test expressions, see Chapter 4 of the *"Types & Grammar"* title of this book series.
+**Note:** For more information about the coercions that can occur implicitly in conditionals' test expressions, see Chapter 4 of the *"Types & Grammar"* title of this series.

 ## Loops

-Extending our running scenario of the phone store employee: during busy times, there's a waiting list for customers waiting to speak to the employee.
-While there's still people on that list, the employee just needs to keep serving the next customer.
+During busy times, there's a waiting list for customers waiting to speak to the phone store employee.
+While there's still people on that list, she just needs to keep serving the next customer.

 Repeating a set of actions until a certain condition is met is the job of programming loops; loops can take different forms, but they all satisfy this basic behavior.

-For example, the `while` loop and the `do..while` (some languages call it "until" instead of "while") loop forms are direct expressions of that idea:
+For example, the `while` loop and the `do..while` (some languages call it `until` instead of `while`) loop forms are direct expressions of that idea:

 ```js
 while (numOfCustomers > 0) {